The 2017 Digital World in Review

 See our article on the release here.

 The latest version of Kentico was released in December, with enhancements you can only get excited about.
 Kentico 11 meant changes such as digital marketing enhancements, smarter online marketing, a brand new shopping cart calculation, delayed payment capture and brand new integrations.
 These integrations will enhance and integrate the ecommerce and marketing capabilities of UCommerce (for streamlined functionality), Salesforce CRM (leverage sales and marketing data in both powerful platforms) and Azure Search indexes (provide faster, smarter customised search experiences for your customers).
-Read our article on the release here.

 Google has continued its world domination in 2017 with it the search engine of choice and the biggest source of referral traffic on the web.